-Before seeing the patient, check the patient's notes first.
+Before seeing the patient, check their healthcare records.
 Talk to the other healthcare professionals caring for the patient.
-For example, a patient may lose confidence if you don't know which side their cancer is on.
+For example, a patient may lose confidence if you don't know which side of their body the cancer is on.

-- The consultant has lead responsibility for discussing the news. - All staff conveying information will have received appropriate training in breaking bad news. - Whoever gives the news will have clarified the information to be discussed
+- The consultant has lead responsibility for discussing the news - All staff conveying information will have received appropriate training in breaking bad news - Whoever gives the news will have clarified the information to be discussed